philpagel/ET44.py/README.md

     lcr.unlock()

 You can also send raw SCPI commands to the device.
-There are two different comands for that: `write` and `query`.
+There are two different commands for that: `write` and `query`.
 The former will send a command and check the status, the latter returns the data returned by the device:

     # set voltage level to 500mV:
     lcr.write("VOLT: 500")